...while on the other hand, even the ruthless konquerors

 - Looking closely at Johnny's win pose with the action figure of himself reveals it is Cassie's toy as signified by her name written on its foot Toy Story style.

-- When two characters are the focus of chapter, you're allow to choose a character to fight as before each fight.
-But in Past Jax/Jacqui's chapter, when you face Present Jax, you automatically select Past Jax, as if the game wants to spare Jacqui from having to fight her own father.
+- When two characters are the focus of a chapter, you're usually allowed to choose which character to use before each fight.
+But in Past Jax/Jacqui's chapter, when you face Present Jax, it automatically selects Past Jax, as if the game wants to spare Jacqui from having to fight her own father.

 - When confronted by his past self, Scorpion, Hanzo pleads with him that vengeance isn't everything, that Shirai Ryu rebuilt in a better light.
 When Hanzo dies in the arms of Scorpion, he felt obliged to pass on Hanzo's last will and go to the Fire Garden, to which he witness it was truly rebuilt and the clan lives on, with a faint relief in his voice that it was all true.

 - Past Liu Kang's faith in Raiden.
 Even when told of his terrible future and Raiden's part in it, Liu Kang still chooses to believe in Raiden because that's just how much he trusts him.
 The only thing that makes this faith waver is when Raiden is being actively corrupted by Shinnok's amulet and seemingly proves the Revenants' claims to be true, and even then it comes right back when Raiden comes back to his senses.

 - Something that helped Raiden come to his realization was an Ironic Echo to 9 where Liu Kang says the same line he used back then, but here, their roles are practically reversed, so Liu Kang the one trying to reason with Raiden, and is only fighting him if he has to for his own good.